JuliaLang/julia/doc/src/manual/interfaces.md

 When your broadcast operation involves several arguments, individual argument styles get combined to determine a single `DestStyle` that controls the type of the output container.
-For more detail, see [below](@ref writing-binary-broadcasting-rules).
+For more details, see [below](@ref writing-binary-broadcasting-rules).

 ### Selecting an appropriate output array

-The actual allocation of the result array is handled by `Base.broadcast_similar`:
+The broadcast style is computed for every broadcasting operation to allow for dispatch and specialization.
+The actual allocation of the result array is handled by `Base.broadcast_similar`, using this style as its first argument.

 ```julia
 Base.broadcast_similar(::DestStyle, ::Type{ElType}, inds, bc)
 ```

-`DestStyle` signals the final result from combining the input styles.
 The fallback definition is

 ```julia